VictoriaMetrics-Community/homeassistant-addon-victoriametrics/victoria-metrics/README.md

 If you are looking for an efficient and easy to use way for long term storage of your Home Assistant data - just use VictoriaMetrics.

-This Add-on makes it easy to run a Victoria Metrics Time Series Database on your Home Assistant OS on ARM64 systems like Raspberry Pi 4.
+This add-on makes it easy to run a Victoria Metrics Time Series Database on Home Assistant OS on ARM64 systems like Raspberry Pi 4.

 ## Replacement for InfluxDB and Prometheus

 VictoriaMetrics Time Series Database is 100% compatible with the Prometheus and InfluxDB line protocol.
-So Homeassistant is able to connect to VictoriaMetrics with the InfluxDB.
-In Grafana you can use the Prometheus or InfluxDB data source.
+So Homeassistant is able to connect to VictoriaMetrics with the InfluxDB integration.
+In Grafana you can use the Prometheus or InfluxDB data source to use your data in your Victoria Metrics database.

 ## Much better long term storage